ryanmurphy42/Murphy2019/README.md

 # Murphy2019
-Code used to generate paper figures
+Key algorithms used to generate paper figures.

 An individual-based mechanical model of cell movement in heterogeneous tissues and its coarse-grained approximation.

 00_Murphy2019_GitHub_v1.m is the main script.